 Finally, this attractive surface layer of carbon naturally protects against the sun's UV rays, the main source of wood weathering outdoors.

 From an ecological point of view, the process is entirely natural.
-We talk about green building.
+We are talking about green building.
 And this is increasingly appealing to the younger generation who are looking for something more natural and sustainable.

 Sugi means Japanese cedar.
 It is the wood that is traditionally protected by this technique.
 But this treatment can also be applied to Douglas fir and more generally to all softwoods.

 To carry out this technique, it takes about ten minutes per board (depending on the desired aspect) to burn it either in a large bed of embers or with a simple blowtorch.
 In order for the charring to sufficiently protect the wood, it must reach a thickness of 3-5 millimetres.
 Once burnt, the surface is sprinkled with water to stop the charring.
-Excess charcoal can then be removed with a brush to play on the surface.
+Excess charcoal can then be removed with a brush to adjust the surface finish.

 This is the most natural and sustainable wood treatment.
 Its only disadvantage is that it leaves black marks on contact and the carbon layer is fragile and sensitive to friction and weathering.

-You will find many videos showing the process of realisation.
+You will find many videos showing the process of making it.
 It requires some equipment and patience but beware of burns, this technique can be dangerous.
-In case of doubt, it is better to leave it to the professionals.
+There is any doubt, it is better to leave it to the professionals.